What are Non-Current Assets?

 #4 – Goodwill

-When one company buys another company, it is buying more than just assets on a balance sheet.
-It’s also buying some intangibles, like the quality of the employees and client base, reputation, or brand name.
-It implies that the firm purchasing another business pays more than the fair market value of the business assets.
+When one company buys another company, it buys more than just assets on a balance sheet.
+It's also buying some intangibles, like the quality of the employees and client base, reputation, or brand name.
+Therefore, it implies that the firm purchasing another business pays more than the fair market value of the business assets.
 If the excess purchase price cannot be attributed to patents, brands, copyrights, or other intangible assets, it is recorded as Goodwill.

 source: Amazon SEC Filings